 Flower color and shape: Pink; bowl-shaped.

-Pollinator use: O. basilaris is a pollinator host for numerous bees, including those of genera Agapostemon, Anthophora, Ceratina, Diadasia, Lithurgis Berthold (=Lithurgopsis), Megandrena, and Melissodes (Grant and Grant 1979; Griswold et al. 2006).
+Pollinator use: Opuntia basilaris is a pollinator host for numerous bees, including those of genera Agapostemon, Anthophora, Ceratina, Diadasia, Lithurgis Berthold (=Lithurgopsis), Megandrena, and Melissodes (Grant and Grant 1979; Griswold et al. 2006).
 Grant and Grant (1979) also recorded visits to O. basilaris by the sap beetle (Carpophilus pallipennis); however, it should be noted that these beetle species are not nearly as effective pollinators as the bee species.
-O. basilaris is also a host species for the moth Dyotopasta yumaella Kearfott (Robinson et al. 2010).
+Opuntia basilaris is also a host species for the moth Dyotopasta yumaella Kearfott (Robinson et al. 2010).

 Tortoise use: Although O. basilaris is not a frequently used diet species for desert tortoise (ranked forty-fifth), it is widely used (three sites) and can be important forage during drought years when annual forage species are in short supply (Turner et al. 1984; Esque et al. 2014).
 Furthermore, other North American tortoise species use other Opuntia spp. when available, but too much Opuntia in the diet may present physiological problems (Hellgren et al. 2000).

 Propagation, production, and cultivation: Seeds are cleaned by rubbing dried fruits over a medium screen, then hand-sorting the seeds from the chaff (Wall and MacDonald 2009).
 If the fruits are too hard to put through a screen, pulse them in a blender and dry the pulp thoroughly (Wall and MacDonald 2009).
 Potter et al. (1984) found that seeds of three Opuntia species (O. discata Griffiths, O. X edwardsii V.E.
 Grant & K.A.
 Grant, and Opuntia engelmannii var. lindheimeri (Engelm.)
 B.D.
 Parfitt & Pinkava) all experienced optimal germination at 30°C after receiving a 30-60-minute scarification procedure (via concentrated sulfuric acid).
 Opuntia species have been widely cultivated for food in Mexico and the US by separating the nodes of parent plants and placing them in the ground.
-O. basilaris can also be vegetatively propagated for xeric landscaping and natural areas where it can be highly successful (TCE, pers. obs.).
+Opuntia basilaris can also be vegetatively propagated for xeric landscaping and natural areas where it can be highly successful (T. Esque, pers. obs.).
 Salvage of adult O. basilaris resulted in 100% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 93% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: Like most cacti, O. basilaris does not recover well following intense fire and is often killed by fire injury (Esque et al. 2004, Brooks and Minnich 2006; Shryock et al. 2014; Thomas 1991).
 However, some resprouting can occur with low intensity fire (L. DeFalco, unpubl. data).
 They have large seeds that are not wind-dispersed, but are likely rodent-dispersed, and seedlings take a long time to mature (Royal Botanic Gardens Kew 2017).
 In a study of vegetative communities in seven paired burned and unburned sites, O. basilaris decreased in all sites in which it occurred (Steers and Allen 2011).